-In contrast to the established character and pattern of development in the area, the proposed house seeks to develop a 140sqm parcel of land which previously accommodated a domestic scale garage, with a new two-bedroom bungalow.
-The proposed house has not been designed to front onto the street like other houses in the surrounding area, and it would be contained within a small 140sqm walled area with no overlooking of the public realm.
-The building would occupy well in excess of 50% of the plot, with the house floor area measuring around 76sqm leaving around 42sqm open ground following development.
+In contrast to the established character and pattern of development in the area, the proposed house seeks to develop a 130-140sqm parcel of land which previously accommodated a domestic scale garage, with a new two storey two-bedroom house.
+The proposed house has not been designed to front onto the street like other houses in the surrounding area, and it would be contained within a small walled area with no overlooking of the public realm.
+The building would occupy around 42% of the plot, with the house floor area measuring around 60sqm leaving limited useable open ground following development.
 The proposed house gives the impression of a new house squeezed into the rear garden area of property serving Palmerston Street.
-The form of development proposed in the application is not compatible with the character and pattern of development in this part of the conservation area, and it proposes a form of housing development that it would not be desirable to see replicated elsewhere in the garden areas to the rear of housing on Palmerston Street or Melville Gardens.
-The application proposes a form of development which would erode rather than preserve or enhance the conservation area.
+The form of development proposed in the application is not compatible with the character and pattern of development in this part of the conservation area (which is described above), and it proposes a form of housing development that it would not be desirable to see replicated elsewhere in the garden areas to the rear of housing on Palmerston Street or Melville Gardens.
+The application proposes a form of development which would erode rather than preserve or enhance the character of the conservation area.